What You Should Know About Dental Professionals and Their Services

 You may verify licenses on this site.

-In a dentist's office, school, or other facility not regulated by the State Department of Health, the dentist, dental hygienist, or certified dental assistant must display a current New York State registration certificate that lists the practitioner's name, address, and license number.
+In a dentist's office, school, or other facility not regulated by the State Department of Health, the dentist, dental hygienist, or registered dental assistant must display a current New York State registration certificate that lists the practitioner's name, address, and license number.

 In hospitals, clinics, nursing homes, and other facilities regulated by the State Department of Health, licensees must wear identification badges listing their name and legal professional title.